Newport Beach Knee Pain Treatment

-Knee problems are very common and occur at any age.
+Knee problems are very common and can occur at any age.
 The knee is the joint where the bones of the upper leg meet the bones of the lower leg.
 The knees provide stability and strength to support the weight of the entire body.
-Many supporting and moving parts, such as bones, muscles, cartilage, ligaments, and tendons help the knee do their job.
+Many supporting and moving parts, such as bones, muscles, cartilage, ligaments, and tendons, help the knees do their job.
 However, each of these structures is subject to injury and disease.

 - Rheumatoid Arthritis